CAFapi/util-flyway-installer/README.md

 The installer is run via command line.
 The following arguments can be specified:

+*   `db.connection`  : Specifies the connection string to the database service.
+This does not include the database name.  e.g. jdbc:postgresql:/localhost:3307/
 *   `db.user`  :  Specifies the username to access the database.
 *   `db.pass`  :  Specifies the password to access the database.
-*   `db.connection`  : Specifies the jbdc connection string to the database service.
-This does not include the database name.  e.g. jdbc:postgresql:/localhost:3307/
-*   `db.connection.url`  : Specifies the jbdc connection string to the database service.
-This includes the database name.  e.g. jdbc:postgresql:/localhost:3307/storage
 *   `db.name`  :  Specifies the name of the database to be created or updated.
-*   `fd`  :  Enables the deletion of the existing database for a fresh install, rather than updating the database.
 *   `log` : Specifies the logging level of the installer.
-Valid options are: [debug, info, warning, severe, off]
+Valid options are: [DEBUG, INFO, WARNING, ERROR, OFF]

-You can specify these options in a database.properties file.
-This can be specified with the system property `-DDATABASE_CONFIG=<DIRECTORY OF PROPERTY FILE>`

 The command to run the jar will be in the following format: